vanviegen/glasgow/README.md

+### Virtual DOM nodes

+There are two types of virtual DOM nodes:

+- `VNode` Objects returned by the `glasgow(...)` function.

+- Plain old JavaScript strings, which are rendered to DOM `TextNode`s.

 ### Reconciliation

 Reconciliation is the process of trying to match up elements in the new virtual DOM with elements from the old virtual DOM.
 Glasgow uses some heuristics to try to get this mostly right.
 Getting this wrong can have multiple nasty consequences: